-Ostriches don’t bury their heads in the sand and think that they’re successfully hidden.
+Ostriches don’t bury their heads in the sand and imagine that they’re successfully hidden.
 That’s just a myth.
-In reality, ostriches stick their heads in the ground to dig a shallow hole in the ground and make their nests
+In reality, ostriches stick their heads in the ground to dig a shallow hole, where they can subsequently make their nests

 Pliny wasn’t entirely wrong though.
 It turns out that ostriches do pull the odd ‘Oh look, I’m a bush’ trick.
-When danger is close, ostriches are known to get really close to the ground and lay their necks and head flat on the ground.From a distance, the predator might think it’s looking at some kind of massive dark bush.
+When danger is close, ostriches are known to get really close to the ground and lay their necks and head flat.From a distance, the predator might think it’s looking at some kind of massive dark bush.
 The male ostrich’s dark feathers make it appear that way, especially at night or near dawn.
 The ostrich lays in this position, as still as possible, until the danger has passed.
-Again, from a distance, it’s easy to think that the ostrich is actually sticking its head in the sand, due to how small the head is and the fact that the neck and head are easily camouflaged against the sandy ground.
+Again, from a distance, it’s easy to think that the ostrich is actually sticking its head in the sand, due to how small the head is and the fact that the neck and head are so easily camouflaged against the sandy ground.
 Therefore, the next time someone tells you to stop burying your head in the sand (implying that you’re avoiding a problem), let them know that ostriches aren’t actually dumb enough to do such a thing.
 Not only is that a ridiculous idea, but it gives ostriches a bad reputation as stupid birds, when in actuality, they’re just being good parents!